vxnuaj/awesome-neural-networks/01-logistic-&-softmax-regression/README.md

 </div>

 You can notice, as the inputs ($x$-axis) tend to increase towards large postive or negative values, the gradient begins to *vanish*.
-This *vanishing* is called a *vanishing gradient* which can pose a problem to a model that makes use of this logistic sigmoid activtion function.
+This *vanishing* is called a *vanishing gradient* which can pose a problem to a model that makes use of this logistic sigmoid activtion function

 >*This will be covered more later.*